autoelk/Learning/README.md

-# Flashcards
+# Learning
-an electronic flashcard system
+an electronic learning system

+## Flashcards

 Input Flashcards in a file called flashcards.txt in this format